1979 Atlantic hurricane season: Tropical Storm Claudette

 A tropical wave spawned a tropical depression east of the Lesser Antilles on July 16.
 It gradually strengthened into Tropical Storm Claudette on July 17 and crossed the northern Leeward Islands later that day.
 As the storm approached Puerto Rico early on July 18, it weakened back to a tropical depression.
 Claudette degenerated back into a tropical wave after crossing Puerto Rico.
 Late on July 18, the remnants struck the Dominican Republic and emerged into the Caribbean Sea on the following day.
 The system crossed western Cuba on July 21, shortly before reaching the Gulf of Mexico and regenerated into a tropical cyclone.
 By July 23, Claudette regained tropical storm intensity and turned northward.
 The storm made landfall near the Texas-Louisiana border later that day.
 It eventually dissipated over West Virginia on July 29.

 In the Lesser Antilles, the storm brought heavy rainfall and gusty winds to several islands.
 Minor flooding occurred in Saint Croix.
-Rainfall exceeding 10 inches (250 mm) in some areas of Puerto Rico led to widespread agricultural damage, flooded homes and streets.
+Rainfall exceeding 10 in (250 mm) in some areas of Puerto Rico led to widespread agricultural damage, flooded homes and streets.
 There was one fatality and approximately $750,000 in damage.
-Up to 42 in of rain fell in one day in Alvin, Texas, which is the record 24‑hour precipitation amount for any location in the United States.
+Up to 42 in of rain fell in one day in Alvin, Texas, which was then the record 24‑hour precipitation amount for any location in the United States.
 Within the state of Texas alone, hundreds of businesses and an estimated 15,000 homes sustained flood damage.
 Rice crops were also ruined.
-One drowning death was reported in the state.
-In Louisiana, extensive coastal flooding occurred, with miles of roads battered or destroyed in Cameron Parish, while several boats along the coast capsized.
+Six drowning deaths was reported in the state, five of which occurred following a vehicular accident that pushed a bus into a swollen creek.
+In Louisiana, extensive coastal flooding occurred, with miles of roads battered or destroyed in Cameron Parish, while several boats capsized.
 At Johnson Bayou, fishing camps and homes suffered damage or destruction.
-Further inland, other states experienced freshwater flooding, especially Indiana and Missouri.
-Overall, Claudette was responsible for two deaths and $750 million in losses.
+Farther inland, other states experienced freshwater flooding, especially Indiana and Missouri, with one indirect fatality in the latter.
+Overall, Claudette was responsible for eight deaths and $750 million in losses.